 Termination from Delaware Expedited Audit Program

-Both Eaton and FOTL entered into Delaware’s expedited audit program, in the wake of the 2017 Delaware statutory amendments.
+All three companies, Eaton, FOTL, and Siemens, entered into Delaware’s expedited audit program, in the wake of the 2017 Delaware statutory amendments.

-In 2019, both companies were terminated from the program after the companies objected to overly burdensome requests and highly inflated preliminary estimates.
+In 2019, the companies were terminated from the program after the companies objected to overly burdensome requests and highly inflated preliminary estimates.

 You may also be interested in AT&T v.
 Geisenberger, a similar lawsuit based on the termination of the Delaware Expedited Audit Program.
 In the recent motion to dismiss, Delaware released the contract with Kelmar, dated December 31, 2019.